peytoncordero/DRI25/command-line.md

 - Press the <kbd>b</kbd> key to view back one page.
 - Press the key <kbd>q</kbd> to exit this view.

-‘less’ waits for user input, this is why you need to exit the view to see the command prompt again.
+'less' waits for user input, this is why you need to exit the view to see the command prompt again.

-Let’s try two more commands for viewing the contents of a file.
+Let's try two more commands for viewing the contents of a file.
 The first is `head`:

 ```console
 $ head nypl_items.csv